If you’re looking for a comprehensive list of scissor lift manufacturers, you’re in the right place.

 The privately-held LPI Inc., founded in 1981 and based in Eau Claire, Wisconsin, specializes in personnel work platforms, including scissor lifts.

-Their scissor lifts are designed specifically for use in specialized environments like aircraft maintenance, painting, welding, manufacturing, auto repair, and assembly.
+Their scissor lifts are useful in industrial and hazardous environments, like aircraft maintenance, painting, welding, manufacturing, auto repair, and assembly.

 Based in Albuquerque, New Mexico, and founded in 1973, MCT Industries offers specialty scissor lift platforms for a wide array of clients in the aviation and defense industries.